Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/Dataset/loadData/loadData.md

         style="width: 50%; padding: 5px;"/>
     </div>

-3. Drag a flatlist component to a page in the mobile designer, and drag a label component into the newly created flatlist component.
+3. Drag a `flatlist` component to a page in the mobile designer, and drag a `label` component into the `flatlist` component.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">
         <img src="./loadData-step-3.png"
         style="width: 50%; padding: 5px;"/>
     </div>

-4. Fill the flatlist component property in the page and fill the label component property in the flatlist component, make sure the label component field value match with the key of the data that being stored in the local storage.
+4. Fill the `flatlist` component property in the page and fill the `label` component property in the `flatlist` component, make sure the `label` component `field` value matches the key of the data that is being stored in the local table.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">
         <img src="./loadData-step-4.png"
         style="width: 50%; padding: 5px;"/>
     </div>

-5. Select the event `press` and drag the `Dataset.loadData` function to the event flow and fill in the parameter.
+5. Select the event `press` and drag the `Dataset.loadData` function to the event flow.
+Fill in the parameters of the function.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">
         <img src="./loadData-step-5.png"